St. Patrick's Day 2001

 St. Patrick's Day and the Parade is cancelled!

 Where will we bring the kids?
 A Seal Release !

-Three seals, Ciarбn, Liam and Tуmas, that have been at the Sanctuary for three months now are ready to go home.
+Three seals, Ciarбn, Liam and Tуmas, that have been at Our Organization for three months now are ready to go home.
 This is no ordinary release.
-The National Geographic Channel are here to film the release along with the work of the Irish Seal Sanctuary for a new programme entitled "Earthpulse", a 26 part series to be broadcast to 90 countries and over 100 million people, later this summer.
+The National Geographic Channel are here to film the release along with the work of Our Organization for a new programme entitled "Earthpulse", a 26 part series to be broadcast to 90 countries and over 100 million people, later this summer.

 The three boxes are to be opened by our three seal handlers, Бine Carroll, Mary Price and Linda Wells.
 After a few words to the crowd from the top of one of the boxes comes the countdown..........
 10....9.....8....7......6.......5........4.................3.........................2.....................................1